julioespin/julioespin.github.io/NBA_Analysis.md

 ### Break down the total points scored by each team and players.

+I next analyzed the total points scored by each player per team by using a stacked bar chart.

 <img src="images/NBA_Analysis_barchart.png"/>

+The results show that the Minnesota Timberwolves had the highest total points scored with Karl-Anthony Towns scoring the most within the team with 1,818 points.
+After further analysis, Trae Young from the Atlanta Hawks is the player that had the highest amount of points scored with 2,155

 ### Players with the most assists per position.

+The last item to analyze was identifyng the number of assists for each position and player.
+The treemap below is divided into five colors with each color designated for a different position and each color subdivided for each player.

+The tree map is divided into five colors, each representing a player position.
+From the data, we can see that Trae Young, a point guard, had the highest number of turnovers in the season.
+However, as we previously noted from the bubble chart, Trae Young also had the highest total points and assists.

 <img src="images/NBA_Analysis_treemap.png"/>

+The treemap shows that point guards have the highet assists with Trae Young having the highest number of assists.

 ---